fengweie/BAPA-Net/README.md

-# A Pytorch Implementation of BAPA-Net: Boundary Adaptation and Prototype Alignment for Cross-domain Semantic Segmentation (ICCV 2021 oral)
+# A Pytorch Implementation of Automated segmentation of choroidal neovascularization on optical coherence tomography angiography images of neovascular age-related macular degeneration patients based on deep learning (Journal of Big Data)

 ## Requirements
 `pip3 install -r requirements.txt`